vishal423/ngx-hipster/projects/ngx-hipster/README.md

 # Demo

-You can try out demo application at https://vishal423.github.io/ngx-hipster/index.html (login with username: `admin` and password: `adm in` to access the protected pages)
+You can try out demo application at https://vishal423.github.io/ngx-hipster/index.html (login with username: `admin` and password: `admin` to access the protected pages)

 Demo application uses angular in-memory-api to intercept all back-end api calls.

 # Pre-requisites